KFYR (AM): History

+Early years

-KFYR was founded in 1925 by Phillip J. Meyer and his wife, Etta Hoskins Meyer.
+KFYR signed on the air in 1925.
+It was founded by Phillip J. Meyer and his wife, Etta Hoskins Meyer.
 It is Bismarck's oldest radio station.
-For many years, it was an NBC radio affiliate.
-In December 1953 it spawned a television station (KFYR-TV, western North Dakota's NBC television affiliate, and its three semi-satellites) and in 1966, KFYR-FM at 92.9 (now KYYY) began operation.
-At one time, the Meyer Broadcasting Company roster also included AM radio stations in Billings and Great Falls, Montana, as well as an FM station in Minot, North Dakota.

-Marietta Meyer Ekberg, the Meyers' daughter, retired in 1998, and her radio holdings were sold to Jacor Communications, which in turn was acquired in 1999 by the present owner, iHeartMedia.

-KFYR began operation with programming for only a few hours daily, signing off between shows.
-By 1950, the station had expanded its schedule to an 18-hour broadcast day.
-Early programming included live studio musicians, transcribed music and programs, and live feeds from the NBC Radio Network.
-Many popular "soap operas", sporting events, religious broadcasts, children's programs, and musical performances were part of the regular schedule.
-The station carried NBC's Monitor on weekends, and Nightline on weeknights.
+KFYR began operations with programming for only a few hours daily, signing off between shows.
+In its early years, it was an affiliate of the NBC Red Network, airing its dramas, comedies, news and sports during the "Golden Age of Radio."

+Early programming included live studio musicians, transcribed music and programs, and live feeds from the NBC.
+Many popular soap operas, game shows, sporting events, religious services, children's programs, and big band broadcasts were part of the regular schedule.
+The station carried NBC's Monitor on weekends.
 Other programming included local news, weather, and sports, locally originated variety programs such as "What's The Weather" weekday mornings and "The Northwest Farmfront" weekdays at noon.
 Mike Dosch, an established musician from Strasburg, North Dakota (Lawrence Welk's hometown) was featured on several of the live shows and had his own late-night program of organ music for many years.
 There were also shows hosted by staff announcers who played recorded popular music by such artists as Nat King Cole, Doris Day, The Ames Brothers, Fred Waring and the Pennsylvanians, and orchestras including Mantovani, Percy Faith, and Frank Chacksfield.

+By 1950, the station had expanded its schedule to an 18-hour broadcast day.
+It began broadcasting at 6 a.m. and concluded at midnight.

+TV and FM stations

+In December 1953, it added television station KFYR-TV 5.
+Because KFYR was part of the NBC Radio Network, KFYR-TV became western North Dakota's NBC television affiliate, along with its three semi-satellites.
+In 1966, an FM station went on the air, KFYR-FM at 92.9 (now KYYY).

+At one time, the Meyer Broadcasting Company roster also included AM radio stations in Billings and Great Falls, Montana, as well as an FM station in Minot, North Dakota.
+Marietta Meyer Ekberg, the Meyers' daughter, retired in 1998, and her radio holdings were sold to Jacor Communications,.
+Jacor, in turn, was acquired in 1999 by Clear Channel Communications, a forerunner to today's iHeartMedia.